Itz-Djin/TTA-Python-Projects/README.md

 # TTA-Python-Projects
-Here you will find projects I have done in the Python with The Tech Academy
+Here you will find projects I have done in Python with The Tech Academy